learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 <img src='./images/wcss_elbow1.png' width = "500">

 In this example, the elbow is at K=5.
-This provides the biggest change to the distortion score, and every one after that provides only a minimal improvement.
+This provides the biggest change to the Within Cluster Sum of Squares, and every one after that provides only a minimal improvement.
 Remember, the elbow plot will have a positive or negative slope depending on the metric used for clustering evaluation.
 Time to try it out on our data to determine the optimal number of clusters!

 In the cell below: